mwhatters/Acrostic/README.md

 + For each entity added, their position is transformed into a relative cell position and added to the LevelMap object through the level map's API

 + The LevelMap is responsible for moving objects and managing their relationships.
 Currently movement for all objects is handled via the `Move` function.
+When we detect player input, for instance, the player object calls to the level map to move itself.
 This should make more complex map-wide functionality easier to implement (e.g. an undo function).
 There is no collision system in this game.

 + Limitations include more complex behaviors, including objects that span multiple tiles.
 This system is very eary in development and refactors are likely.